 - Turn off heat and let cool, then use an immersion blender until completely smooth or it reaches your preferred texture

 - Adjust seasoning with salt and white pepper to taste

 - Blend it again – repeat until you love it

 - Gently whisk in the cream

-- Refrigerate overnight to chill and let flavors meld together
+- Refrigerate for a few hours or overnight to chill and let the flavors meld together

-- Plate, add cracked black pepper, sprinkle chives and garnish with two sticks of chives.
+- Plate, add cracked black pepper, sprinkle chopped chives and garnish with two sticks of chives.